 You can take full advantage of Alfred’s features regardless of the type of LinkedIn account you have.
 Just keep in mind that your actions will be somewhat limited by your LinkedIn account.
 Alfred can only help you with the functionality available in your LinkedIn account.

 One of the most common questions is whether you even need to get Sales Navigator or if your regular LinkedIn account manager and account are enough.
 This is up to you to decide.
-If you are unsure, you can always try Sales Navigator for a month or two to see how much of a difference it makes and decide.
+If you are unsure, you can always try Sales Navigator and the Sales Navigator Chrome Extension for a month or two to see how much of a difference it makes and decide.

 But there are a few reasons that people who get Sales Navigator do so.